————————————————————————

 - And our partners who gave generously to make this festival a success.

-- An extra thank you to the festival steering committee, without whom there would be no festival!
+- An extra thank you to the festival committee, without whom there would be no festival!

 Our Amazing Sponsors

-We want to honor our amazing sponsors and say thank you!
+We want to honour our amazing sponsors and say thank you!
 This event would not be possible without you!

-The Damnable Trails Festival is Supported by TerraNovas Tourism Association Inc.
+The Damnable Trails Festival is supported by our local communities.